THE PREMIER MARKETPLACE FOR REAL GEMS

 Alexandrite Stone: Meaning, History, Properties, and Value

-Alexandrite’s roots are in Russia, but the stone is beloved by gem enthusiasts and jewelers worldwide.
-In fact, alexandrite is one of the rarest gemstones in the world, even rarer than diamonds.
+The gem’s roots are in Russia, but alexandrite’s is beloved by gem enthusiasts and jewelers worldwide.

 One of the alexandrite’s nicknames is “Emerald by day, ruby by night.”
-The colors of an alexandrite gem will transport you to a suave holiday party, where sparkling greens and reds abound.
-However, the stone’s beauty is sure to captivate year-round.
+The colors of an alexandrite gemstone will transport you to a suave holiday party, where sparkling greens and reds abound.
+Yet the stone’s beauty is sure to captivate year-round.

 About Alexandrite Stone